What To Do If My Carbon Monoxide Alarm Goes Off

 By Travis Baugh

-If your carbon monoxide alarm goes off, it’s important to take immediate action to ensure your safety.
-In this guide, we'll discuss the sound of a carbon monoxide alarm, why your carbon monoxide detector may be beeping, and the five steps to take if you have a carbon monoxide detector going off, which indicates dangerous levels of carbon monoxide in your home.
+If your carbon monoxide alarm goes off, it signals the presence of a colorless, odorless gas that can be fatal.
+It is critical to take immediate action to ensure your safety.
+In this guide, we'll discuss the sound of a carbon monoxide alarm, why your carbon monoxide detector may be beeping, and the five steps to take if you have a carbon monoxide detector going off.

 1. Do not ignore the alarm.
 Assume it is working properly and there are unsafe levels of carbon monoxide in your home.

-2. All people and pets should quickly evacuate the home and find fresh air.
+2. Evacuate immediately.
+All people and pets should quickly leave the home and find fresh air.

-3. Call 911 immediately and report that the alarm has gone off.
+3. Call 911.
+Once safe, call emergency services immediately and report that the alarm has gone off.

-4. Do not assume it is safe to reenter the home when the alarm stops.
-When you open windows and doors, it helps diminish the amount of carbon monoxide in the air, but the source may still be producing the gas.
-The levels can build up again once you go back inside and close the windows.
+4. Wait for clearance.
+Do not assume it is safe to reenter the home when the alarm stops.
+Opening windows and doors helps diminish the amount of carbon monoxide in the air, but the source may still be producing gas.
+Levels can build up again once you close the windows.

-5. Have the emergency responders check for the source of carbon monoxide and determine if it is safe for you to return to your home.
+5. Identify the source.
+Have emergency responders check for the source of carbon monoxide and determine if it is safe for you to return to your home.

-My Carbon Monoxide Detector Went Off Then Stopped: What Do I Do?
+My Carbon Monoxide Detector Was Going Off Then Stopped: What Do I Do?

-If your carbon monoxide detector went off and then stopped, it's important to take the situation seriously, even if the alarm is no longer sounding.
-Even if the alarm has stopped, get everyone out of the home to a place with fresh air.
+If you have a carbon monoxide detector chirping and then it stops, it's important to take the situation seriously.
+Get everyone out of the home to a place with fresh air.
 Contact 911 or your local fire department to report the incident.
-They can come to your home with equipment to measure CO levels and ensure it is safe to re-enter.
+They can come to your home with specialized equipment to measure CO levels and ensure it is safe to re-enter.

 How To Turn Off Carbon Monoxide Alarm When It Is Going Off